joaofgoncalves/SegOptim/README.md

 ## Compatibility issues

-??????
 As of December 2023 (version 0.3.0), `SegOptim` moved to the `terra` package as a support for raster data due to the retirement of `sp`, `rgeos`, `rgdal`, `maptools` and, `raster` packages.

 For this reason, older scripts (prior to v-0.3.0) will not be compatible with `SegOptim`'s current version and need to be updated.
-Sorry for any inconvenience this may cause ????
+Sorry for any inconvenience this may cause.

 ## Functionalities